ucbrise/flor/README.md

 FlorDB is software developed at UC Berkeley's [RISE](https://rise.cs.berkeley.edu/) Lab (2017 - 2024).
 It is actively maintained by [Rolando Garcia](https://rlnsanz.github.io) (rolando.garcia@asu.edu) at ASU's School of Computing & Augmented Intelligence (SCAI).

 To cite this work, please refer to [Flow with FlorDB: Incremental Context Maintenance for the Machine Learning Lifecycle ](https://vldb.org/cidrdb/papers/2025/p33-garcia.pdf).
 Published in the 15th Annual Conference on Innovative Data Systems Research (CIDR ’25).
+Building on Ground's foundational work on data context services ([Hellerstein et al., 2017](https://www.cidrdb.org/cidr2017/papers/p111-hellerstein-cidr17.pdf)), FlorDB extends comprehensive context management to the ML lifecycle.

 FlorDB is open source software developed at UC Berkeley.
 FlorDB has been the subject of study by Eric Liu and Anusha Dandamudi for their masters degrees.